guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 sink (for example an ingest, transformation pipeline, or export of data) but it does not imply a particular technology since transformations can occur in Spark, Hive, Pig, Shell scripts, or even 3rd party tools like Informatica.
-We believe the feed lineage has advantages over bottom-up approach other common tools provide.
-A feed is enriched with business data, Service Level Agreements, job history, and technical metadata about any sources and sinks it uses, as well as operational metadata about datasets.
+We believe the feed lineage has advantages of consistency over bottom-up approach other common tools provide.
+Feeds as entities are interesting units as they are naturally enriched with business data, Service Level Agreements, job history, and technical metadata about any sources and sinks it uses, as well as operational metadata about datasets.

-When tracing lineage, we are capable of providing a much more relatable representation of dependencies (either forwards or backwards through the chain) than can other tools.
+When tracing lineage, we are capable of providing a much more relatable representation of dependencies (either forwards or backwards through the chain) than other tools.

 Object lineage: ability to perform impact analysis on backward and forward at object level (table level,attribute level).

-Does Kylo track object-level lineage (table,attribute)?
+Does Kylo track table attribute-level lineage?
 -------------------------------------------------------

 Kylo does not automatically capture metadata for each transform at the lowest level, and does not currently perform impact analysis on table structure changes.

-Object lineage may be possible through tools such as Cloudera Navigator or Atlas, which can be used as a supplement to Kylo.
+Lineage of Hive transformation may be possible through tools such as Cloudera Navigator or Atlas, which can be used as a supplement to Kylo.
 Keep in mind that these tools have blind spots in that they are limited to certain technologies like Hive or Impala.
 If a transform occurs in Spark, it